Association of International Certified Professional Accountants–AICPA

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 SMO 1: Quality Assurance

 The AICPA has ongoing processes to educate, communicate, and support its members with quality control standards.
 In its SMO Action Plan, the AICPA reports that it develops guidelines, workshops, and other training initiatives, and disseminates information on the results of peer reviews to its members and the general public.
-In addition, the AICPA advocates and promotes the need to enact the peer review systems legislation to the state boards of accountancy that have not already done so in their jurisdictions.
+In addition, the AICPA advocates and promotes the need to enact the peer review regulation to the state boards of accountancy that have not already done so in their jurisdictions.

-To promote adoption of international standards, the AICPA comments on every PCAOB proposed standard through its Center for Audit Quality.
-The Auditing Standards Board (ASB) chair of the AICPA is an observer to the PCAOB’s Standing Advisory Group, and the ASB chair and relevant AICPA staff meet regularly with PCAOB leadership to share agendas and thoughts.
+To promote the adoption of international standards, the AICPA comments on every PCAOB proposed standard through its Center for Audit Quality.
+The Auditing Standards Board (ASB) chair of the AICPA is an observer to the PCAOB’s Standing Advisory Group, and the ASB chair and relevant AICPA staff meet regularly with PCAOB leadership to share agendas and dialogue.
 Where relevant and applicable, ISA are recommended for the PCAOB's consideration.

 SMO 2: International Education Standards

 Initial professional development (IPD) and continuing professional development (CPD) requirements are established by the state boards of accountancy and the professional accountancy organizations in the United States.
 The AICPA reports it has created and implemented IPD and CPD requirements for its members that fulfill those of the revised IES (2019).